 Festive Cranberry Brie Bites

-Category: Fresh Recipes for Every Season
+Section: Fresh Recipes for Every Season

 These Cranberry Brie Bites transform simple ingredients into an impressive appetizer with minimal effort.
 Flaky crescent dough cradles creamy brie cheese and tangy cranberry sauce, finished with a fragrant rosemary garnish.
 Ready in just 25 minutes, they're perfect for holiday gatherings or special occasions.